 Registration is required.

--Fall 2013 Session is Now Open- Classes will be for 7 consecutive weeks and each class will be two hours.
+-Spring 2014 Session is Now Open- Classes will be for 7 consecutive weeks and each class will be two hours in length.

 Love-A-Bull’s all-pit therapy program launched on February 24, 2011.
 You can read the official press release here.
 Composed entirely of pit bull type dogs, The Pit Crew is one of the first programs of its kind in the country.

 Love-A-Bull has also seen some wonderful press and commentary from the local community, news, and our friends from all over!
 You can also keep up to date with these therapy dogs on our Facebook page!

 We received ‘paw-some’ news coverage from KXAN’s Jim Swift who attended the graduation ceremony.
 And more ‘paws-itive’ press from Best Friends.
 You can see the news story from UT’s Texas Newswatch here.